 In 1834 Wagner meets and falls in love with Christine Wilhemine ‘Minna’ Planer, a much in demand stage actress, while working with Heinrich Bethmann’s travelling theatre company.
 They marry two years later.
 Though both have affairs the couple’s marriage lasts thirty years until Minna’s death in 1866.

 1836 A new post brings him to Riga, Latvia where he shares a tiny apartment with Minna, her sister and a wolf cub!

 1939 In debt and without passports, he and Minna make their way to Paris, the home of grand opera.
 Unfortunately, their two and a half years there are not terribly successful.
 Wagner is forced to make a living by way of uninspiring arrangements and music journalism.

-1848 Starts work on the text for what will become ‘The Ring’, an epic opera cycle of unprecedented scale and grandeur.
+In 1848 Wagner started work on the text for what will become ‘The Ring’, an epic opera cycle of unprecedented scale and grandeur.
 Wagner envisions a music-drama linking that intrinsically links the libretto with the music.

-1864 Begins a romantic involvement with Cosima von Burlow, daughter of Franz Lizst and wife of conductor Hans von Burlow.
+In 1864 Wagner began a romantic involvement with Cosima von Burlow, daughter of Franz Lizst and wife of conductor Hans von Burlow.
 Their first child, Isolde, is born the following year.
-After Minna’s death in 1870 Cosima divorces her husband to marry Wagner.
+After Minna’s death in 1870 Cosima divorced her husband and married Wagner.

 1868 Die Meistersingers von Nurumberg premieres at Königliches Hof- und National-Theater in Munich to considerable audience acclaim.